jgtavarez/movie-ai-explorer-backend/README.md

 # Development Pattern 📝

-The application is built using a modular design pattern with controllers, services and repositories to ensure a clean and maintainable architecture.
+The application is built using a [modular](https://docs.nestjs.com/modules) design pattern also with controllers, services and repositories to ensure a clean and maintainable architecture.
 Each module is in charge of group related functionalities, controllers to handle incoming requests and responses, services to encapsulate business logic, repositories/services with typeorm to handle database methods.

 This design allows me to scale by allowing features to be added or modified independently, while also improving reuse and separation of concerns as functionality can be easily exported from one module to another.